I have heard it said that if nothing ever changed, there would be no butterflies. So why do we resist change so fervently? Fear? Laziness? Comfort?

 How about my first visit to a developing nation; it opened my eyes to a brand new awareness of poverty and the power of the human spirit.

-All of these were events and they all changed my life forever, bit by bit.
-But ONE event that changed my life?
+All of these days were important and they all changed my life bit by bit.
+But ONE day that changed my life?
 Hmmm.
-I have wrestled with this question for weeks now, and have narrowed it down to one quintessential event.
+I have wrestled with this question and have narrowed it down to one quintessential event.

 I was 17 years old.
 I was attending a prayer meeting at someone’s home.
 I can’t even remember whose house it was now.
 Somewhere after the Bible teaching and singing some choruses, people were praying all around me, some out loud and some in silence.
 I was probably one praying quietly, when I had a vision of Christ standing in the hall doorway, luminescent white robe and all, with his arms outstretched toward me, palms turned upward, and warm brown eyes connecting with mine in a most real and surreal way.
 I am not sure how long it lasted.
 Could have been a moment, might have been longer.
 I know it was real.
 I don’t think I told anyone; looking around it was obvious that no one else had seen Him.
 I kept it safely tucked away in my heart.